The BUTTON-30 detector at Boulby: Tank design

 The detector is housed in a right cylindrical tank with (Figure~\ref{fig:tank}) an outer diameter of \SI{3.6}{\metre} and a height of \SI{3.2}{\metre} constructed from 8\,mm thick marine grade 316 stainless steel.
 This tank size gives a detector volume large enough for technology demonstration purposes while meeting the constraints imposed by the current laboratory size.
 Tank assembly was carried out in the underground laboratory space using non-thoriated continuous seam welding.
 Contamination from the welding process was removed with a Tungsten Inert Gas (TIG) brush.
 The welded seams were tested with dye penetrant testing to ensure that the tank is watertight and capable of holding a static liquid load of 30,000\,$\mathrm{kg}$.
 The tank lid has ports for cable routing and to allow the deployment of radioactive sources for calibration.
 The outside of the tank is insulated with Armaflex$^{TM}$ to allow operation at a water temperature of \SI{\sim 10}{\celsius}.

 Good optical transparency is crucial to ensure efficient light collection by the optical detection system (Section~\ref{sec:ods}).
 This requires the use of Type 1 grade laboratory water with a resistivity of \SI{18}{\mega\ohm\centi\metre} and 1--5 parts per billion total organic carbon (TOC) content and a water filtration system (Figure~\ref{fig:filter}) designed to remove bacteria and material impurities.
-The filtration system is fully compatible with both Gd doping and WbLS operation.
+The filtration system, profiting from developments for previous experiments \cite{MARTI2020163549,Fischer:2020hjj,Zhao:2023ydx}, is compatible with both Gd doping and WbLS operation.

-The system includes many notable water treatments including standard filters of various sizes to remove particulate impurities, reverse osmosis for much finer impurities, UV and TOC lamps to kill and destroy bacteria in the water along with deionizing resins for targeted removal of different ions in the fill media.
 The system is designed to run at 21\,L/min giving an approximate full replacement of the tank volume once per day.
-All parts contained in the system have been confirmed to be WbLS compatible, although a different configuration of UV lamps and reverse osmosis after separation of the WbLS will be required.
-This is due to the potential damage UV light and passage through the RO would do to the Scintillator portion of the WbLS and also the damage that WbLS could do to the membranes of the RO.
-For this reason, WbLS would need to be separated into LS and water with only the water entering these portions of the purification system and the LS being purified in a secondary system.
+Water from the tank first passes through a set of standard filters and the TOC lamps.
+The subsequent reverse osmosis (RO) system removes much finer impurities, with up to 99\% contaminant removal down to a size of 0.001~$\mu$m.
+A mixed bed deionizing resin system allows targeted removal of different ions in the fill media.
+Finally, UV lamps kill and destroy bacteria before the water is further filtered and returned to the tank via a heat exchanger.
+Although all the system parts have been confirmed to be WbLS compatible, a different configuration of UV lamps and RO after deployment WbLS will be required.
+This is due to the potential damage UV light and passage through the RO may cause to the scintillator portion of the WbLS.
+Hence, the WbLS will need to be separated into LS and water before the RO and the LS purified in a secondary system.
+This configuration also mitigates any risk that WbLS will damage the RO membranes.